Singapore

 Cheapest tourist plans

 M1 undercuts the other two on price, and coverage is fine in a city-state where you are never far from a tower.
-A good pick for budget travellers.
+A good pick for budget travelers.

 Tourist SIM 100GB / 30 days: ~S$18 (~13 USD)